 - Developing a comprehensive intranet resource of LGBTIQ services, groups, organisations, research and resources.

-- Researching and writing the Gender and Sexuality: Inclusive Practice Guide, and providing staff with the opportunity to share and discuss their experiences in reflective practice sessions.
+- Researching and writing the Gender and Sexuality: Inclusive Practice Guide and a companion Resource Guide, and providing staff with the opportunity to share and discuss their experiences in reflective practice sessions.